ScottLogic/blog/_posts/2024-03-23-message_types.md

 An instruction or command is a request to "do X".
 As an example think about a commerce site or government service that delivers a product by post or courier once a payment is made.
 Asynchronously this may work 2 ways:

  1. there's a delivery microservice that is listening to generic ORDER_PLACED events (or order state) and acts upon them to arrange delivery.
- 2. The order application (or an intermediary microservice service that consumes the ORDER_PLACED events) writes out a "PREPARE_DELIVERY" intruction or similar to a delivery company service.
+ 2. The order application (or an intermediary microservice service that consumes the ORDER_PLACED events) writes out a "PREPARE_DELIVERY" instruction or similar to a delivery company service.

 The latter is an example of an instruction.

-The instruction message will typically contain all the necessary information for the downstream to do it's work although it doesn't have to.
+The instruction message will typically contain all the necessary information for the downstream to do its work although it doesn't have to.
 Generally because an instruction is quite targeted there is no reason to not have the relevant data in the message unless there's any large files or images needed that are best not transmitted on the message bus.

 ### Commands vs state/events

 Now we've looked at instructions let's compare them to state and event messages.
 I would say the differences are:

  * A state or event message is quite generic and there could be a few services interested in it.
- * A command is more specific and targetted at a particular consumer albeit with loose coupling (via queue or similar).
+ * A command is more specific and targeted at a particular consumer albeit with loose coupling (via queue or similar).
  * With a command there is often an expectation of a response back via another message to confirm that it has been received and accepted or acted on.

 My personal take on this is that commands best fit into a workflow where you want to keep coupling low but nonetheless you are requesting something to happen and you care that it does happen.
 You may want to be able to bring up on a dashboard the state of the user's order and its delivery and take action where there are problems and you don't want to have to pull data from numerous systems to get that view.
 Such a scenario often benefits from an orchestrator, e.g. something like Camunda or Uber Cadence or AWS Step Functions.